 One class of bioactive compounds in Scutellaria is flavones (Karimov and Botirov, 2017; Zhao et al., 2019b) .
 Scutellaria species produce two classes of flavones: 4´-hydroxyflavones and 4´-deoxyflavones (Fig. 1, Fig. S1).
 4´-Hydroxyflavones, including apigenin and its derivatives, are relatively common across the plant kingdom whereas 4´-deoxyflavones, which include chrysin and its derivatives, are relatively rare outside of Scutellaria with the exception of several plant species not in the genus (Kato et al., 1992; Rao et al., 2002; Rao et al., 2009).
 Recent works in S. baicalensis and S. barbata have identified multiple enzymes responsible for flavone biosynthesis in Scutellaria, and have described the differential activity of specific enzymes towards either 4´-hydroxyflavones or 4´-deoxyflavones (Zhao et al., 2016; Zhao et al., 2018; Zhao et al., 2019a).
 The enzyme selectivity leads to an organ-specific pattern of flavone accumulation.
 In this pattern, 4´-hydroxyflavones accumulate at higher concentrations in the aerial parts of the plant than in the roots, and the roots contain higher concentrations of 4´-deoxyflavones as compared to the aerial parts (Tao and Balunas, 2016; Xu et al., 2020).

 Flavone profiles of S. baicalensis and S. barbata have been described and their reference genomes have been established to further support the biosynthetic studies of flavones.
 However, due to the large number of uncharacterized species in the genus, it is unknown if the overall flavone pathway and the organ-specific accumulation patterns of S. baicalensis and S. barbata are well-conserved across the genus.
 In this work, we aimed to expand the current knowledge of flavone diversity in Scutellaria by analyzing metabolite profiles of seven species.
 These species included two well-studied species, S. baicalensis and S. barbata, and two species native to warm climates, S. racemosa and S. wrightii.
-Furthermore, we selected three other Scutellaria species widely distributed in Europe, Asia, and North America, including S. altissima S. tournefortii, and S. leonardii (Hasaninejad et al., 2009; Shang et al., 2010; Sutter et al., 2011), respectively.
+Furthermore, we selected three other Scutellaria species widely distributed in Europe, Asia, and North America, including S. altissima S. tournefortii, and S. parvula (Hasaninejad et al., 2009; Shang et al., 2010; Sutter et al., 2011), respectively.
 During this analysis, we unexpectedly identified a 4´-hydroxyflavone which has not been included in recent biosynthetic studies of S. baicalensis.
 We elucidated the structure of this 4´-hydroxyflavone and quantified its level in the seven species.
 Our results revealed diversity in site and type of flavone accumulated across the species we selected.

 Materials and Methods